coli-saar/utool/README.md

 ## Compiling Utool

-To compile Utool, you will need a recent version of [Apache Maven](https://maven.apache.org/) and [Java JDK 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-Notice that Utool currently won't compile with more recent versions of Java.
+To compile Utool, you will need a recent version of [Apache Maven](https://maven.apache.org/) and [Java JDK 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or newer.
+Utool 3.3 has been tested in 2020 with Java 8 and 12.

 Clone Utool from Github and the compile as follows: